 We pile clean but spent hay from around a dormant hay ring thickly on the floor of our flatbed trailer floor.
-It provides cushion for the ride and after the hayride we park the trailer near the bonfire area.
-So it’s a nice soft area for many to lounge in the soft hay as they enjoy the bonfire.
+It provides cushion for the ride.

 After our party we simply sweep the hay out right onto the ground.
 It’s an all-natural material that will degrade over time, enriching the earth below.
 Plus it’s zero waste and free.

 For the bonfire we’ve piled high all the tree trimmings accumulated over the past year.
-Before our party we use the tractor to compress the pile and then we mow the grass around it very short.
+Then days before our party we use the tractor to compress the pile and mow the grass around it very short.

 So there ya have it.
 The only waste we’ve ended up with is a tiny amount of non-recyclable, non-compostable trash that partygoers may have brought along with them.
 Everything else is reusable, repurposed, recycled or composted.